B1tF8er/bit-logger/README.md

 {
     var consoleConfiguration = new Configuration
     {
-        Level = Level.Trace // with these we do not ignore any level and log all messages };
+        Level = Level.Trace // with this we do not ignore any level and log all messages };

     var databaseConfiguration = new Configuration
     {
-        Level = Level.Warning // with these we ignore any lower levels and only log Warning messages };
+        Level = Level.Warning // with this we ignore any lower levels and only log Warning messages };

     var fileConfiguration = new Configuration
     {
-        Level = Level.Critical // with these we ignore any lower levels and only log Critical messages };
+        Level = Level.Critical // with this we ignore any lower levels and only log Critical messages };

     // Build logger